muatik/naive-bayes-classifier/README.md

 * [Stanford NLP - Bayes Classifier][3]

 #Improvements
-This classifier uses a very simple tokenizer which is jus a module to split sentences into words.
+This classifier uses a very simple tokenizer which is just a module to split sentences into words.
 If your training set is large, you can rely on the available tokenizer, otherwise you need to have a better tokenizer specialized to the language of your training texts.

 ## TODO
 * inline docs